 Up & Up Target tampons claim they’re similar to Tampax Pearl, but reviewers across all varieties strongly disagree.
 Quality, comfort, and effectiveness are all seriously called into question by dozens of reviewers.

-Instead, stack a coupon and rebate at Target on name-brand tampons:
+Instead of buying the Up & Up brand, stack a coupon and rebate at Target on name-brand tampons:

 Avoid buying Good & Gather Target coffee — sip on Starbucks.

 We miss the Archer Farms brand, which has been replaced by Good & Gather.
 Good & Gather Target coffee reviews are fairly poor overall, but no flavor ranks worse than Cinnamon Vanilla.

 You can find plenty of deals on other brands of coffee at Target, like Starbucks and Peet’s.
 It’s worth the few extra bucks.
 You can save even more if you wait for a Circle offer on Starbucks coffee, though there aren’t any running for the bagged stuff right now.